Forward-UIUC-2021F/juefei-chen-education-today/README.md

-## This module will be used to extract the faculty information for a specific university and department
+## This module will be used to extract the faculty information for a specific department

 ## Description of the submodule:
 This module is designed to achieve the following tasks: